 3 Days in Porto: Day 1 (Afternoon) - Lunch, A Stroll on the Douro, and our final 'Port' of Call

 - Menu do Dia: Grab an inexpensive two course lunch offered at many places throughout Porto.
 We chose Larica.
 We were treated to soup, a plate of pasta or rice with meat, and a glass of wine for less than 7.50 € per person.

 - Tip: we asked the manager at our hotel for recommendations for places to eat in Porto before we set out rather than relying on our guidebook.

 - Port Tasting: Finish off the afternoon across the Douro with an uphill climb to one of Porto's famed port houses.
 We chose Offley and were treated to a tour and generous samples of three ports for just 4 € per person at the time of writing.
-Click the image below to see a selection of photos from our port tasting experience.

 - Enjoy an Amazing Sunset: Stake out a rooftop table and sip a port cocktail at Espaço Porto Cruz.
-Click the image below for more photos of the gorgeous Porto sunset that we witnessed.

 - Dine along the Douro: Lovely outdoor eateries line the Douro River in Porto.
 We tried Casa Filha da Mae Preta.
 Entries average about 10.00 € at the time of writing and it's worth every penny not only for the food (we loved our octopus dish served with sharp raw onions) but for the people-watching.